DiamondLightSource/SuRVoS/docs/installation.md

 ```

 #### 3.2.2 Linux
-Replace the <CUDA_HOME> with the path to the CUDA install directory.
+Replace the &lt;CUDA_HOME&gt; with the path to the CUDA install directory.
 Generally CUDA SDK 9.0 is installed in /usr/local/cuda-9.0.

 ```bash
 $> conda create -n ccpi python=3.6